Seen 'Plandemic'? We Take A Close Look At The Viral Conspiracy Video's Claims

 Again, there is no publicly available evidence to support her claim.

 The video correctly points to U.S. cooperation with and funding for the Wuhan laboratory but implies by way of innuendo that the link is sinister in nature rather than standard international cooperation.
-In fact, as NPR's Nurtith Aizenman has reported, "many experts say [such cooperation] is vital to preventing the next major coronavirus outbreak."
+In fact, as NPR's Nurith Aizenman has reported, "many experts say [such cooperation] is vital to preventing the next major coronavirus outbreak."

 Mikovits also says it's not possible for the coronavirus, formally known as SARS-CoV-2, to have evolved from the original severe acute respiratory syndrome virus, stating that "would take it up to 800 years to occur."